SEWER LINE INSPECTION

 What To Look for In Your Sewer Inspection

 The sewer inspection is typically recorded on a video feed, which you and the inspector will watch during the procedure or afterward.
 The inspector will show you where the damages or cracks are and explain next steps.
+Below are some things you’ll want to look out for during the inspection process:

 • Cracks or imperfections in the line